El Coll

 'Elogio del Agua', in the Parc de la Creueta del Coll.

-El Coll is a neighbourhood of Gràcia, one of the 10 districts Barcelona is divided in.
-Located at the base of Tibidabo hill, it's 300 meters above sea level and is nowadays inhabited by 6.850 people.
+El Coll (/ca/) is a neighbourhood of Gràcia, one of the 10 districts Barcelona is divided in.
+Located at the base of Tibidabo hill, it's 300 meters above sea level and is nowadays inhabited by 6,850 people.

 History

 Its history goes back to the 11th century with the construction of the church that bore its name: Església del Coll.

 At the beginning of the 20th century, the neighbourhood was filled with "masies" and houses.

-At 60th, El Coll suffered an urbanistic explosion and was invaded by all kind of constructions that took up all free spaces that remained.
+In the 1960s, El Coll saw an urban expansion with the green spaces being replaced by tower blocks.

-In 1976 it was demanded to construct a park.
-The quarry of "la Creueta" was not in use and in there was constructed the Parc de la Creueta del Coll.
+In 1976 the Parc de la Creueta del Coll was built on the site of "la Creueta", a disused quarry.